bylexus/pcms/doc/site/reference/index.md

 ### Enabled page filtering

 The query builder automatically filters out disabled pages.
-A page is excluded if:

-* its own `enabled` flag is `false`, or
-* any of its ancestor pages is disabled.

-This matches the behavior described in the [enabled property](#the-enabled-property) section.
+The `enabled` flag stored in the index already encodes the full ancestor chain (propagated downward at index time), so a page is excluded whenever its stored `enabled` value is `false` — no recursive parent lookup is needed at query time.

 ### Complete example